nikitavoloboev/data/programming-languages/javascript/babel.md

 - [babel-plugin-codegen](https://github.com/kentcdodds/babel-plugin-codegen) - Generate code at build-time.
 - [Building a Debugger: Code Analysis](https://nan.fyi/debugger) - Crash course in writing your own Babel plugin.
 - [Babel Polyfills](https://github.com/babel/babel-polyfills) - Set of Babel plugins that enable injecting different polyfills with different strategies in your compiled code.
+- [babel-plugin-transform-async-to-promises](https://github.com/rpetrich/babel-plugin-transform-async-to-promises) - Babel plugin to transform async functions containing await expressions to the equivalent chain of Promise calls with use of minimal helper functions.